mongodb/docs/source/includes/api/list-tables/snapshot-cs-documents.rst

    * - lastOplogAppliedTimestamp.date
      - timestamp
-     - The exact point in time when the last :term:`oplog` was applied in `ISO 8601
+     - The exact point in time when the last :manual:`oplog </reference/glossary/#std-term-oplog>` was applied in `ISO 8601
        <https://en.wikipedia.org/wiki/ISO_8601?oldid=793821205>`_ date
        and time format at :abbr:`UTC (Coordinated Universal Time)`.

    * - lastOplogAppliedTimestamp.increment
      - integer
-     - The operation order in which last :term:`oplog` was applied at this exact point in time.
+     - The operation order in which last :manual:`oplog </reference/glossary/#std-term-oplog>` was applied at this exact point in time.
 To learn how timestamps work in MongoDB, see :ref:`document-bson-type-timestamp`.